succinctlabs/op-succinct/book/experimental/optimism-portal-v2.md

 In these deployment logs, `0x6B3342821680031732Bc7d4E88A6528478aF9E38` is the address of the proxy for the `DisputeGameFactory` contract.

 In order to have the proposer to use it, you have to add a new variable `DGF_ADDRESS` to your `.env` file with the value above.

+If `DGF_ADDRESS` is not set, the proposer will submit the output root directly to the `OPSuccinctL2OutputOracle` contract.